peaceroad/p7d-markdown-it-strong-ja/README.md

 This is a plugin for markdown-it.
 It is an alternative to the standard `**` (strong) and `*` (em) processing.
 It also processes strings that cannot be converted by the standard.

-Since em processing was added from 0.2, the package name is strange.
+Notice: this is slightly different from the commonmark processing.

 ## Use